Spatiotemporal Continual Federated Learning for Agentic Multi-UAV Edge Networks: Mitigating Catastrophic Forgetting: Simulation Results and Analysis

-To rigorously assess the operational limits of the proposed framework, Fig.~\ref{fig:scalability} presents a stress test of the Spatial Service Reliability ratio across varying user densities ranging from $M=60$ (light load) to $M=140$ (extreme saturation).
+To assess the operational limits of the proposed framework, Fig.~\ref{fig:scalability} presents a scalability analysis across varying user densities ($M \in [40, 140]$), comparing G-MAPPO against the MADDPG baseline and the \textit{static k-means} (SKM) approach.